Genocs/genocs-library-docs/content/en/dotnet-templates/general/project-structure/index.md

 ---
 title: "Project Structure"
-description: "Here is how the .NET WebApi Boilerplate is structured."
+description: "Here is how the .NET Microservice Template is structured."
-lead: "Here is how the .NET WebApi Boilerplate is structured."
+lead: "Here is how the .NET Microservice Template is structured."
 date: 2023-05-13 09:17:27+02:00
 lastmod: 2023-05-13 09:17:27+02:00
 draft: false